- What Is A Drone Control App?

 Compliance with Military Standards

 Military organisations and alliances have set military standards and regulations for the security, interoperability, and performance of Unmanned Aerial Vehicles (UAVs).
 These standards ensure UAVs are compatible with other military systems and meet operational requirements.
-Adhering to these standards is essential when developing custom drone apps for countries that are members of specific organisations.
+Adhering to these standards is essential when you develop a drone control app for countries that are members of specific organisations.

 For example, all the features we’ve discussed comply with NATO requirements for standard interfaces in unmanned aircraft control systems, ensuring NATO interoperability.
 We have also adhered to these interface standards in several of our drone projects.